by Autistics for Autistics Ontario

 Unfortunately, according to the Ontario Human Rights Commission’s recent report, special education in Ontario essentially hasn’t changed in more than 30 years.
 Currently in Ontario, accessibility is left to the discretion of individual teachers, employers or others.
 The Province should consult with autistics and teachers and undertake an Accessible Design study for making classrooms across the province accessible and friendly for autistic learners.

-The principles of accessible/universal design can also be applied in the workplace and in public spaces.
+The principles of inclusive/universal design can also be applied in the workplace and in public spaces.
 We are seeing promising changes from the IT sector in making job interviews and work spaces and arrangements accessible for autistic employees.
 Government should consult with autistics and employers about their best practices to learn and implement them in a range of areas.

 Policymakers: learn what your autistic constituents need –from us, not our parents.
 Also, look to other jurisdictions that take a progressive approach to disability and/or autism.
 Our province’s services need to transform into a fair, helpful system and away from the wrong-headed and bloated service model we currently suffer under.